How Much Compensation for a Motorbike Accident?

-How much compensation for motorbike accident claim?
+How much compensation for a motorbike accident claim?

-When determining how much compensation for motorbike accident claim, we will look at recent case law as well as the Judicial college guidelines to provide you with a valuation.
+When determining how much compensation for a motorbike accident claim, we will look at recent case law as well as the Judicial college guidelines to provide you with a valuation.

 The most common motorbike accident claims involve the lower and upper limbs.
 Guidelines are provided by the Ministry of Justice using the Judicial College guidelines which sets out broad ranges based on the injury type.

 These guidelines have been developed to help the Courts and solicitors to calculate valuations for motorbike injury claims and amounts will depend on the seriousness of the injuries sustained.
 Although this does not offer an exact figure of the compensation you can receive, it gives personal injury lawyers an estimated figure for how much you will be entitled to and they can negotiate a settlement with the defendants based on this figure.